Jerez city guide: where to eat, drink, shop and taste sherry

 Where to shop

-It’s a bit of a cliché, but if you want to see a city through the eyes of a local, then head to its central market.
-Jerez’ Mercado Central de Abastos, located in the centre of town, is where Jerezanos (the local folks) go to pick up their weekly groceries.
+It’s a bit of a cliche, but if you want to see a city through the eyes of a local, then head to its central market.
+Jerez’s Mercado Central de Abastos, located in the centre of town, is where Jerezanos (the local folks) go to pick up their weekly groceries.
 Here, vendors flog fresh fish, olives, local cheeses, cut-price vegetables and olive oil while knocking back frosty glasses of sherry.
-Out the back of the market, there’s a bar called La Pampero where punters pause for a caña (small beer) and some fried hake (€2).
+Out the back of the market, there’s a bar called La Pampero where punters pause for a cana (small beer) and some fried hake (€2).

 Architectural highlight

 Built in the 17th century, the immense structure of Catedral de Jerez proudly showcases three architectural styles: Gothic, Baroque and Neoclassical.
-Inside the cathedral you’ll find an ornate painting of the Virgin Mary by Francisco Zubarán, as well as an intricately crafted domed ceiling and an epic 15th-century Gothic crucifix.
-But one of the most fascinating features is the slender bell tower, which, like Seville’s Cathedral’s, is thought to have previously existed as the minaret of a mosque.
+Inside the cathedral you’ll find an ornate painting of the Virgin Mary by Francisco Zubaran, as well as an intricately crafted domed ceiling and an epic 15th-century Gothic crucifix.
+But one of the most fascinating features is the slender bell tower, which, like that in the cathedral in Seville, is thought previously to have been the minaret of a mosque.
 Entrance to the cathedral costs €5 for adults.

 Nuts and bolts